Procedures: Mohs Micrographic Surgery

 HOW LONG DOES MOHS SURGERY TAKE?

 On average, the Mohs surgery procedure is completed in 2-4 hours.
 The majority of the time, patients are waiting for the tissue to be processed and analyzed.
-During this time, patient can relax comfortably in the internal lounge or surgical suite.
-Patients typically bring books to read, work to do, or use the office internet.
+During this time, patients can relax comfortably in the internal lounge or surgical suite.
+Patients typically bring books to read, work to do, watch a movie or use the office wifi.
 Most patients are advised to eat before the procedure and can bring snacks for the waiting times.

 WILL MOHS SURGERY LEAVE A SCAR?

 Yes.
 Like any surgical treatment for skin cancer, Mohs surgery will leave a scar.
 Mohs surgery preserves as much healthy skin as possible and maximizes options for repairing the surgical defect, once the tumor is completely removed.
 Once the Mohs surgeon has completely removed your skin cancer, reconstruction for optimizing the final functional and cosmetic result becomes the highest priority.
 Generally, a post-surgical scar improves with time and can take up to 1 year or more to fully mature.
 If you have a history of abnormal scarring, such as hypertrophic scars or keloids, or if there are problems with the healing of your scar, injections or laser treatments may be used to optimize the cosmetic result.
 The physicians at Union Square Laser Dermatology are experts in scar treatments and are available for you throughout the healing process to discuss any concerns that may arise.